mzarafon/penn-treaty-elm/_posts/2017-10-03-wampum_belt.md

 ---
 layout: post
-title: "The Belt of Wampum delivered by the Indians to William Penn at the ‘Great Treaty’ under the Elm Tree at Shackamaxon in 1682"
+title: "F. Bourquin & Co.
+The Belt of Wampum delivered by the Indians to William Penn at the ‘Great Treaty’ under the Elm Tree at Shackamaxon in 1682. n.d."
 thumbnail: /wampum-thumb.jpg
 permalink: /objects/wampum_belt/
 ---

-## F. Bourquin & Co.
-The Belt of Wampum delivered by the Indians to William Penn at the ‘Great Treaty’ under the Elm Tree at Shackamaxon in 1682. n.d.

 ![Print of the Wampum Belt]({{ "/wampum_belt.jpg" | prepend: site.url }})